accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part2.md

 There are 107 days until your birthday!
 ```

-#### `Calendar`
+#### The Calendar API

 Part of this assignment is to have you starting to get comfortable reading API documentation.
 [Here](http://docs.oracle.com/javase/7/docs/api/java/util/Calendar.html) is the documentation for `Calendar`.
 You'll need this classes in order to get information (year, month, day) without asking the user.
-Read their APIs to see what methods are available to you.
-What do you think this getter is going to return?
+Read the API to see what methods are available to you.
+To get you started, what do you think this getter is going to return?

 ```java
 calendar.get(Calendar.YEAR);